-With Curate’s weekly reports, the government relations job becomes more about building grassroots support to influence future legislation than just finding proposed ordinances and hoping you have time to influence them.
+With Curate’s weekly reports, the government relations job becomes more about building grassroots support to influence future local policy issues than just finding proposed ordinances and hoping you have time to influence them.
 By providing the relevant snippets of the minutes from government meetings, as well as the agendas, Curate helps you see what’s around the corner.

 We know that adding another software tool to your tool belt can be overwhelming at first.
-In theory, it would be nice if your state or federal tracker could do a good job alerting you about local issues, but if you’re like me, you’ve found that all-in-one software solutions only ever scratch the surface of all the problems they aim to solve.
+In theory, it would be nice if your state or federal tracker could also handle local ordinance tracking, but we've found that all-in-one government relations software solutions only ever scratch the surface of all the problems they aim to solve.
 Curate allows you to dive deep into the discussions happening at over 11,000 local government entities in the U.S. - without getting overwhelmed.

 When reviewing your Curate report, you can gain the same insight you’d get from sitting in on hundreds of local government meetings per month in approximately one hour per week.